Sitalasandhya/events-ec2/README.md

 Please refer Testcases_aws_ec2_actions_api.docx to check different testcases for this project.

 NOTE - Please update the api endpoints in the python testing files if the project setup is done using Terraform code.
+The automation setup process using Github Actions is in progress and will be updated soon.